Overview

 lst = [1, 2, 3] # a list object x = 1 # an int value, not an object # The value 4 is appended to the end of the list, using its defined `append` method # Under the hood, an object like a list manages its state internally, and changes as a result # of method call lst.append(4) print(x) # print is a function that takes x as a parameter, it is "global" and not attached to any object

-In previous offerings of CS 1, we used a graphics library tkinter
+In previous offerings of CS 1, we used a graphics library tkinter which was less

 consistent with its notion of objects and functions.
 One approach to improve the programs

-we worked with was to add our own classes to wrap around tkinter
+we worked with was to add our own classes to wrap around tkinter drawing functionality (e.g.

-class for drawing circles and lines).
+creating a Circle and Line class for drawing circles and lines).

-But luckily, we don't have to worry about that as much with pyplot
+But luckily, we don't have to worry about that as much with pyplot, as long as you

-leverage its "explicit" object-oriented approach with Axes
+leverage its "explicit" object-oriented approach with Axes for managing plots instead of the plt

 plotting functions.
 In fact, Matplotlib's object-oriented approach isn't too far off from the

-the classes you would often write manually in tkinter
+the classes you would often write manually in tkinter!

 There are more motivations of object-oriented programming in CS 1 which can simplify some

 of the code we've already done in MPs/Lectures/Labs.
-For example, we gave you a Move
+For example, we gave you a Move class in MP4

-to factor out a lot of functionality you could interact with for each Move
+to factor out a lot of functionality you could interact with for each Move once you constructed the object.

 MP4 is a very motivating example of object-oriented programming, particularly after you've implemented it without classes.
 Why?
 Well, when you ask whether a program should be object-oriented or not, one of the most important factors in that decision is whether you are managing state that is otherwise tedious to manage in an entire program.